- Parodied a number of times on Homestar Runner:

 - Coach Z fits this trope.
 He loves to rap (badly), and uses dated slang (which tends to be furthered mangled by his outrageous accent).

-- Parodied on Homestar Runner, in Strong Bad Email #164, looking old.
-Strong Bad fears he's losing the "youth vote" of "young parsons who eat their yogurt through a tube", and thus calls an "emergency marketing meeting".
+- In Strong Bad Email #164, looking old, Strong Bad fears he's losing the "youth vote" of "young parsons who eat their yogurt through a tube", and thus calls an "emergency marketing meeting".
 The Cheat suggests frenetic, MTV-style editing, while Bubs thinks adding a lowercase "i" to the front of words is a good idea.
 Ultimately he undergoes a "lace-lift" which results in the opposite of the intended effect so that he ends up looking and sounding like his own great-grandmother.

 - In SBEmail #197, Strong Bad panics over not being cool.
-His idea of having "edge" are basically self-destructive and oddly passe.
-Even Strong Sad takes advantage.
+His ideas of having "edge" are basically self-destructive and oddly passe.
+Even Strong Sad takes advantage of it.

 - Acknowledged yet avoided by the Teen Girl Squad, as their Totally Radical slang is so ridiculous, it can't be anything but fake.